 Type 125 / F125 Baden-Württemberg

 The Frigate Class 125 is designed for world-wide conflict prevention and crisis management.
-Four new Class 125 frigates of 7.200 tons are under construction and will be delivered to the German Navy in the years before 2020.
-The Bundeswehrordered a total of four frigates of the type F125 at a unit price of originally 650 million euros.
+Four new Class 125 frigates of 7,200 tons were under construction, with the last delivered to the German Navy in 2021.
+The Bundeswehr ordered a total of four frigates of the type F125 at a unit price of originally 650 million euros.

 The ships have been designed in response to the increasing demand for enhanced capabilities required for stabilization, peacekeeping, peace enforcement and humanitarian operations.
 The ships are designed for overseas deployments of up to two years.
 A state-of-the-art combat suite, a COmbined Diesel Electric And Gasturbine (CODLAG) propulsion plant, an extremely high endurance of 5,000 hours per annum at sea, reduced maintenance as well as enhanced reliability are main characteristics of the Class 125 frigates.